Fun-Team-Name/Final-Project/README.md

 * As a student I want to be able to do practice problems locally in my browser

+* As a teacher I want to be able to create an account so that I can log in

+* As a teacher I want to be able to log in
+* As a teacher I want to be able to save my email
+* As a student I want to be able to see if I got a question right

 #### **Incomplete**
 * As a teacher I want to add students

 * As a teacher I want to remove students

-* As a student I want to be able to log in

 * As a teacher I want my students to only compete among equivalent skill levels